*Rules Of Competition; The European Geographic Olympiad

 The Geography Olympiad of Central, South and South Eastern Europeis essentially an individualcompetition for the studentsfrom 12 to 19 years of age, where their geographical knowledge and skills are tested.
 The Olympiadis a contest of students of two age groups:

-The Geography Olympiad of Central, South and South Eastern Europeconsists of a competition, social activities and excursions.
+The European Geographic Olympiad consists of a competition, social activities and excursions.

 Each participating country sends maximum two teams for each age category group.
 A team is made up of four students.

 The LOC, depending on organizational capabilities, can increase the number of teams for participating countries.
 Every year this is stated in the REGULATIONS of the organizer.

 In addition to the students, two adult team leaders are invited: